-- members of the Australian permanent defence forces - diplomatic personnel of overseas governments, customarily excluded from census and estimated population counts - · overseas residents in Australia - members of non-Australian defence forces (and their dependents) - people living in non-private dwellings such as hotels, university residences, boarding schools, hospitals, retirement homes, homes for people with disabilities, and prisons - people living in discrete indigenous communities.
+- members of the Australian permanent defence forces - diplomatic personnel of overseas governments, customarily excluded from census and estimated population counts - overseas residents in Australia - members of non-Australian defence forces (and their dependents) - people living in non-private dwellings such as hotels, university residences, boarding schools, hospitals, retirement homes, homes for people with disabilities, and prisons - people living in discrete indigenous communities

 The 2011-12 iteration of the Patient Experience Survey was the first to include households in very remote areas, (although it still excluded discrete indigenous communities).
 The inclusion of very remote areas will serve to improve the coverage of the estimates, particularly for the Northern Territory.
-Small differences evident in the NT estimates between 2010-11 and 2011-12 may in part be due to the inclusion of households in very remote areas.